Asbestos Illness and Workers’ Compensation

 A History Of Unsafe Exposure

-At Krasno, Krasno & Onwudinjo, we strive to provide superior service to our clients based on past, present and future injury compensation.
-A lawyer is always available to speak with you at one of our 11 offices throughout Pennsylvania.
+At Krasno Krasno & Onwudinjo, we strive to provide superior service to our clients based on past, present, and future injury compensation.
+A lawyer is always available to speak with you at one of our 12 offices throughout Pennsylvania.

-The Philadelphia asbestos work injury attorneys at Krasno, Krasno & Onwudinjo have extensive experience handling all types of work-related injury claims.
-We bring appeals against employers and their insurance carriers to fight for the just compensation our clients deserve.
+The work injury attorneys at Krasno Krasno & Onwudinjo have extensive experience handling all types of work-related injury claims.
+We bring claims against employers and their insurance carriers to fight for the just compensation our clients deserve.

-To schedule a free initial consultation, email us or call us at 215-310-0001 or toll free at 877-794-2396.
-We handle all cases on a contingency basis, meaning that we collect attorney’s fees only if you receive compensation or if we prevent the insurance company from stopping or altering your benefits.
+To schedule a free initial consultation, email us or call us toll-free at 800-952-9640.
+We handle all cases on a contingency basis, meaning that we collect attorneys’ fees only if you receive compensation or if we prevent the insurance company from stopping or altering your benefits.